mayank-94/employee-management-application/employee-system/SpringInfo.md

 #Dependency Injection is the feature by which Spring framework find the beans, searches for their dependencies and
 	autowires them using @Autowired.

+#Default Bean scope is Singleton, which means a single instance of a class is available in the application.
+Prototype bean scope
+	means a new object is created whenever an instance of the class is invoked.

+#Different Bean scopes - singleton, prototype, request, session.

 #REST HTTP STATUS CODES